eackerm2/Neural-Networks-Semester-Project/README.md

  - Worked in Hesburgh Library/LaFun together
  - Went through many iterations to get code running with no errors
  - Attempted to debug issue with learning
+ - Worked on data loading and architectual design together
+ - Worked on training and evaluation techniques

 Patrick:
  - Downloading and getting raw data into Drive
  - Creation of preprocessing functions like flipping and converting to grayscale
  - Original architecture design considerations and code setup
+ - Training and evaluation design

 Evan:
  - Function to resize all of the images to standard size
  - Preprocessing Data to tensors and prepping train/validation split
  - Created data loader
  - Prepped final report outline going into meeting